yashikota/minis3/README.md

 > [!Note]
 > Minis3 is a single-region, single-owner in-memory mock server.
 Features like `ExpectedBucketOwner`, `BucketRegion` filter, ACLs, and multi-region support are intentionally not implemented as they are not meaningful in a mock environment.
+> Minis3 validates the `x-amz-mfa` header format but does not perform actual TOTP authentication (no secret keys).
+Any correctly formatted MFA header is accepted for testing purposes.

 ### 🪣 Bucket Operations